Mums, beware! Lychee can harm your children

 This happens when a person is fasting and the glycerin stored in the body is released for energy production.

-Body fat is then mobilized, and the process requires breakdown of fatty acids aided by carnitine and coenzyme.
+This mobilised body fat.
+This process requires the breakdown of fatty acids and carnitine and coenzyme usually help with it.
 “When this metabolism is impaired, hypoglycaemia develops,” said Maya Thomas, a paediatric neurologist at CMC Vellore.

 The best way to avoid this is let the children eat the fruit only after a meal.
 Mummies, are you sure you’re developing good nutritional habits in your home?